Ministers of the Eucharist

 If you would like more information, please contact the Parish office on 0118 957 2149.

-Fr.
-John Paul Lyttle is the Hospital Chaplain and together with a group of Lay Ministers of the Eucharist drawn from the various parishes in and around the Reading area, will visit patients and bring them the Sacrament of Holy Communion at their request.
+The Hospital Chaplain, together with a group of Lay Ministers of the Eucharist drawn from the various parishes in and around the Reading area, will visit patients and bring them the Sacrament of Holy Communion at their request.

 Unfortunately, it is now very difficult for members of the chaplaincy to request information regarding patients religion or ward location as this is considered confidential and will not be supplied to any caller without the specific permission of the patient.
 Also, the staff on the wards will no longer be allowed to say who is on their Ward if people make a general enquiry.